Sandra Williams is a graduate of Georgia Southern University. She homeschooled her son from first grade to

 college (Auburn University).
 He is now a

-mechanical engineer working in the aerospace industry.
+mechanical engineer.
 She has taught middle and high school,

 thinking, chemistry, and history.
 She